Laboratory of Experimental Neurogenesis

 Summary

-The Laboratory of Experimental Neurogenesis studies the process of generation of newborn neurons in the adult brain, as well as various factors that modulate this physiological process.
-We use mice as experimental model for our research and conduct behavioral assays, neurochemical analyses, immunohistochemistry, immunofluorescence, and Western blot techniques.
-In particular, we investigate how different configurations of the serotonergic system—induced by drugs such as antidepressants or by genetically modified animal models—affect neuronal survival in the adult hippocampus.
-Additionally, we also study the neurogenic and behavioral effects of medical cannabis oils in mice
+The Experimental Neurogenesis Laboratory studies the process of new neuron formation in the adult brain, as well as several factors that modulate this physiological process.
+We use mice as an experimental model for our studies and develop behavioral assays, neurochemical determinations, immunohistochemistry, immunofluorescence, and Western blot techniques.
+In particular, we study how different configurations of the serotonergic system—generated by drugs such as antidepressants or genetically modified animal models—affect neuronal survival in the adult hippocampus.
+Likewise, we investigate the neurogenic and behavioral effects in mice treated with medicinal cannabis oils, and we have recently launched a project aimed at elucidating the antidepressant mechanism of action of psilocybin.

 Gallery